 This section discusses the dcmds and walkers used to debug problems identified by the Solaris kernel memory allocator and to examine memory and memory usage.
-The dcmds and walkers described here are discussed in more detail in Chapter 6.
+The dcmds and walkers described here are discussed in more detail in Chapter 8.

-thread ::allocdby

-Given the address of a kernel thread, print a list of memory allocations it has performed in reverse chronological order.

-bufctl :: bufctl [-a address] [-c caller] [-e earliest] [-l latest] [-t thread]

-Print a summary of the bufctl information for the specified bufctl address.
+- thread ::allocdby - Given the address of a kernel thread, print a list of memory allocations it has performed in reverse chronological order. - bufctl ::bufctl [-a address] [-c caller] [-e earliest] [-1 latest] [-t thread] Print a summary of the bufctl information for the specified bufctl address.
 If one or more options are present, the bufctl information is printed only if it matches the criteria defined by the option arguments; in this way, the dcmd can be used as a filter for input from a pipeline.
 The -a option indicates that the bufctl's corresponding buffer address must equal the specified address.
 The -c option indicates that a program counter value from the specified caller must be present in the bufctl's saved stack trace.
 The -e option indicates that the bufctl's timestamp must be greater than or equal to the specified earliest timestamp.
-The -1 option indicates that the bufctl's timestamp.
-The -t option indicates that the bufctl's thread pointer must be equal to the specified thread address.
+The -l option indicates that the bufctl's timestamp must be less than or equal to the specified latest timestamp.
+The -t option indicates that the bufctl's thread pointer must be equal to the specified thread address. - [address]::findleaks[-v]

-[address] ::findleaks [-v]